A contentious case for consumer use tax

-But there’s more to use tax than that.
-States require businesses to pay use tax on tangible personal property purchased in another state but used in the taxing state.
-Use tax is almost entirely imposed on business consumption and can apply to small items like laptops, heavy equipment like steamrollers, and intangible goods like software as a service (aka, cloud computing or SaaS).
+But there’s more to consumer use tax than that.
+States require businesses to pay consumer use tax on tangible personal property purchased in another state but used in the taxing state.
+When it comes to business consumption, consumer use tax can apply to a range of products and services including small items like laptops, heavy equipment like steamrollers, and intangible goods like software as a service (aka, cloud computing or SaaS).

 What is Ellingson Drainage, Inc. v.
 South Dakota Department of Revenue?